phonegap-build/docs-en/3.1.0/debugging/remote_debugging_tools.md

   feature is less appropriate for PhoneGap apps, which are already delivered to the device as part of an installed native package.

-Despite slight differences in how Web Inspector features appear in different WebKit-based browser environments, the documentation for [Google Chrome](https://developers.google.com/chrome-developer-tools/) and [Apple Safari](https://developer.apple.com/library/safari/documentation/AppleApplications/Conceptual/Safari_Developer_Guide/DebuggingYourWebsite/DebuggingYourWebsite.html) provides a good overview.
+Despite slight differences in how Web Inspector features appear in different WebKit-based browser environments, the documentation for
+  <a href="https://developers.google.com/chrome-developer-tools/" target="_blank">Google Chrome</a>
+and
+  <a href="https://developer.apple.com/library/safari/documentation/AppleApplications/Conceptual/Safari_Developer_Guide/DebuggingYourWebsite/DebuggingYourWebsite.html" target="_blank">Apple Safari</a>
+provides a good overview.